poojitamagesh/hackerrank/warm-up/repeated-string/README.md

 repeatedString has the following parameter(s):

--s: a string to repeat
+- s: a string to repeat
--n: the number of characters to consider
+- n: the number of characters to consider

 #### Input Format